- 1 Top 6 Best Wood Polish Compared

 You are going to want to purchase something that is easy to apply.
 To that end, look for something with a big enough applicator that you can easily squeeze some into a damp rag, sponge or a similar applicator.
 If you are looking for something to use with hardwood floors, make sure the formula can be semi-diluted in water, so you can use a standard mop in order to begin the polishing process.
 All of the above products are fairly easy to apply and to remove.

 - Additional Functionalities

 These products run the gamut when it comes to functionalities.
-Some are simple cleaners intended for maintenance.
+Some are simple surface/wood cleaners intended for maintenance.
 Others contain powerful oils that leave behind protective residues, while certain products excel at refinishing.
 If you are looking for long-lasting efficacy, be sure to pick a product that boasts additional conditioning agents, which can prevent decaying and fading over time.
 Our number two pick boasts this feature.

 - Multi-surface Support

 You may be looking for a product that is primarily intended to be used with wood pieces of furniture or you may be looking for a multi-surface polish that is equally effective with stainless steel and marble, among other surfaces.
 Some products can even be used with leather, vinyl and glass.
 If your household has plenty of different types of furniture, that may be a good solution for your needs.

 Do these products change the color of wood?